esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 Improving reception performance
 -------------------------------

-Use a board with Ethernet connection to the network, to offload ESP32's radio module from WiFi traffic, this gains performance on bluetooth side.
+Use a board with an Ethernet connection to the network, to offload ESP32's radio module from WiFi traffic, this gains performance on Bluetooth side.
-To maximize the chances of catching advertisments of the sensors, you can set ``interval`` equal to ``window`` in :doc:`/components/esp32_ble_tracker` scan parameter settings:
+To maximize the chances of catching advertisements of the sensors, you can set ``interval`` equal to ``window`` in :doc:`/components/esp32_ble_tracker` scan parameter settings:

 .. code-block:: yaml